World Atheist Conference in Dublin, June 4-6 2011

 The same has to be done with Islam and Islamism.

 And it is being done but mainly by the people living under Islamic laws or those who have fled them and sought refuge in the west.

 During the anti-Christianity Enlightenment, the raging debate against religion was raised by elites and intellectual giants, which eventually filtered down to popular culture.
 Now it’s the other way around –it is bubbling from below whilst many intellectuals and elites are either in bed with the Islamists or excuse it as ‘people’s culture.

 After all whose culture are we talking about?

 Sakineh Mohammadi Ashtiani’s culture (educated until 5th grade) who ‘wants to live’ or that of the Islamic regime of Iran that wants to stone her to death?

-And it ignores the fact that Muslims, or those labelled as such, are the first victims of Islamism and at the frontlines of resistance.
-It ignores the slaughtered generations of the Middle East and North Africa buried in mass graves, hacked and stoned to death and hung from cranes in city centres and it ignores the resistance taking place day in and day out against Islamism.
+And it ignores the fact that Muslims, or those labeled as such, are the first victims of Islamism and at the frontlines of resistance.
+It ignores the slaughtered generations of the Middle East and North Africa buried in mass graves, hacked and stoned to death, and hung from cranes in city centers and it ignores the resistance taking place day in and day out against Islamism.

 Nowhere is opposition greater against Islamism than in countries under Islamic rule.